microbit-foundation/dev-docs/software/hex-format.md

 There may be cases where it is not possible to support both boards, for example an accessory that is designed only to target the V2 board variant.
 In these cases, to ensure the best user experience when flashing a hex file to any board variant, the file should always include an error message to signify board incompatibility to the user.

 We have created a [standalone error hex](/docs/software/assets/stand-alone-error-v1.hex) that can be combined with a V2 only hex to produce a Hex that will work on a V2 board, but error if used on a V1.

-{% include alert-info.html content="We are currently working on a web based and CLI tool to generate Universal Hex files and will publish information on usage here when this is ready.
-In the meantime, please [get in contact](mailto:support@microbit.org) if you require further information" %}

 [Download standalone error hex](/docs/software/assets/stand-alone-error-v1.hex){: .btn.sm-btn download}